Ideal Optical Flux Lattices: Ideality

 The manifold of zero modes forms a flat band with Chern number $\mc{C}=-1$.
 Beyond being a flat Chern band, the LLL is remarkable for the ability to attach vortices within it, so that $b(\vb r)\mapsto zb(\vb r)$ does not cause any excitation.
 Chern bands for which vortex attachment is possible are known as ideal or vortexable\cite{ledwith2023vortexability,wang2021exact}.
 Wavefunctions belonging to many fractional quantum Hall phases in the LLL have exact parent Hamiltonian given by various zero-range repulsive interactions, with respect to which they have zero energy.
 For such parent interactions, ideal bands that are flat also give rise to zero energy ground states in the same phase as the LLL.
 For scalar particles with $\mc{C}=-1$ (and $2\pi$ flux per unit cell), the AC wavefunctions \eqref{eq:AC_sols} exhaust the possibilities for ideal wavefunctions\cite{estienne2023ideal}.

-Instead of approaching the design of OFL with a view towards mimicking a uniform field, a natural path to flat ideal bands is AC Hamiltonian mimicry.
-Although we will not be able to find an exact AC Hamiltonian, we find that perturbations to an AC Hamiltonian are well behaved, even when they are comparable in size to the typical gap $\sim\omega_c$.
+Instead of approaching the design of OFLs with a view towards mimicking a uniform field, a natural path to flat ideal bands is AC Hamiltonian mimicry.
+For the general case on which we first focus, we will not be able to find an exact AC Hamiltonian.
+Nevertheless, we shall show that perturbations to an AC Hamiltonian are well behaved, even when they are comparable in size to the typical gap $\sim\omega_c$.
 Including an amplitude modulated spinor $\chi^\alpha(\vb r)=n^\alpha (\vb r)\e^{\phi(\vb r)}$, a $\mc{C}=-1$ ideal band in an OFL has wavefunction

 A useful practical criterion for ideality is saturating the trace inequality, which we now describe.
 To any wavefunction with crystal momentum $\vb k$ there is a periodic Bloch wavefunction of the form $\braket{\vb r\alpha|{u_{\vb k}}}=\e^{-\i\vb k\cdot\vb r}\psi^\alpha_{\vb k}(\vb r)$.
 From this we may compute the Berry curvature $\Omega(\vb k)=\i \braket{\nabla_{\vb k}u_{\vb k}|\wedge|\nabla_{\vb k}u_{\vb k}}$ and Fubini-Study metric $g^{ab}(\vb k)=\braket{\nabla^a_{\vb k}u_{\vb k}|(1-\ket{u_{\vb k}}\bra{u_{\vb k}})|\nabla^b_{\vb k}u_{\vb k}}$.
 For any band $\tr g(\vb k)\geq|\Omega(\vb k)|$ with equality for all $\vb k$ only if the band is ideal\cite{wang2021exact}.
 Noting that $\int\dd^2\vb k\,\Omega(\vb k)=2\pi\mc{C}$, a natural measure of deviation from ideality is the trace violation